agile-ts/documentation/docs/packages/core/Introduction.md

 Each application using AgileTs needs the `core` package and has to instantiate a `Agile Class` often called `App`.
 To get some inspiration where to instantiate the `Agile Class`, check out the [Style Guide](../../main/StyleGuide.md) Section.
-Besides the `Agile Class` the `core` holds some other useful classes, which represent the actual features of AgileTs, since the `Agile Class` is mostly used internally.
+Besides, the `Agile Class` the `core` holds some other useful classes, which represent the actual features of AgileTs, since the `Agile Class` is mostly used internally.